Day-by-Day Itinerary

 KOM OMBO

-DAY 8 – Sunday, Nov 5 / March 3, 2024: Optional: Abu Simbel Temples.
+DAY 8 – Wednesday, January 8, 2025: Enjoy a relaxing day of sailing on the Nile or do the optional day trip to the Abu Simbel Temples.
 Note there will be an additional fee for this option.

 ABU SIMBEL-RAMESSES II